uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/vm/round.rst

 .. container::

-   Computes a valuerounded to the nearest integer for each vector element.
+   Computes a value rounded to the nearest integer for each vector element.